 Your outdoor space should be comfortable and whilst this is the last note on the list, it should be at the front of mind through any process.

 You’ll notice patterns arising from these trends and what it boils down to is 3 key categories, function, contrast and materials.
 2020 and beyond will see an uptake in stark contrasts in living spaces both indoor and outdoor.
 When you’re looking for ideas think about mixing materials, contrasting colours and conflicting textures.
-Ensure your space is functional as well as amazing to look at and you’ll end up with a spot that you want to spend endless nights with your friends and family.
+Ensure your space is functional as well as amazing to look at and you’ll end up with a spot that you want to spend endless nights with your family.

 Always consider the motivation when you're building an outdoor space.